KazanExpress/async-usage/README.md

 This tool allows you to create [dynamic import factories](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports) to help your project be KISS and DRY. 😉

-Mostly designed to work with [webpack](http://webpackjs.org), but can be asily tuned to work with other bundles or even native browser dynamic imports.
+Mostly designed to work with [webpack](http://webpackjs.org), but can be easily tuned to work with other bundlers or even native browser dynamic imports.

 Its simple - just create your specific async chunk use-case: